 Suboxone is a widely popular form of opioid addiction treatment.
 The American Medical Association wrote that patients retained treatment concepts and better control over their drug use with Suboxone treatment than patients in a randomly assigned control group.

+The opioid epidemic has been compared to the HIV/AIDS crisis of the 1980s, and doctors fear that the damage caused by prescription medication diversion and a thriving black market could leave a similar mark on a generation of Americans.
 However, opioid addiction does not have to be a death sentence.
-There are world-class treatment methods that can help to control a compulsions for opioids and scientifically based rehabilitation systems that allow a chance to build a healthy and productive life.
+There are world-class treatment methods that can help to control a compulsion for opioids and scientifically based rehabilitation systems that allow a chance to build a healthy and productive life.